skordal/potato/example/README.md

 * Rename `clk_out2` to `timer_clk`.
 * Rename `resetn` to `reset_n`.

 ### PAEE ROM

-** Note that the PAEE is not yet released, and you will therefore have to make your own test application. **

 The PAEE ROM is a read-only memory intended to store the Potato Application Execution Environment, a BIOS-like firmware providing a simple boot-loader and hardware abstraction layer.
-However, since the PAEE is still in development and not particularily useful yet, this ROM is where you can put your application.
+However, since the PAEE is still in development and has not been released yet, this ROM is where you can put your application.

 Add a block RAM IP to use as the ROM using the Block Memory Generator.
 Name the component